France''s Sarkozy convicted of corruption, sentenced to jail | Law-Order

-A Paris court on Monday found French former President Nicolas Sarkozy guilty of corruption and influence peddling and sentenced him to one year in prison and a two-year suspended sentence.
+A Paris court found French former President Nicolas Sarkozy guilty of corruption and influence peddling on Monday and sentenced him to a year in prison.
+He can ask to serve that time at home and also plans to appeal.

-The 66-year-old politician, who was president from 2007 to 2012, was convicted for having tried to illegally obtain information from a senior magistrate in 2014 about a legal action in which he was involved.
+The 66-year-old, who was president from 2007 to 2012, was convicted of trying to bribe a magistrate in exchange for information about a legal case in which he was implicated.

-The court said Sarkozy will be entitled to request to be detained at home with an electronic bracelet.

-Sarkozy will face another trial later this month along with 13 other people on charges of illegal financing of his 2012 presidential campaign.
+He will remain free while he appeals, but it was a blow to the retired politician who still plays an influential role in French conservative politics.
+It's not the end of his legal troubles either: He faces another trial later this month and is also under investigation in a third case.
+The ruling marks the first time in France's modern history that a former president has been convicted of corruption — and given a prison term.
+His predecessor, Jacques Chirac, was found guilty in 2011 of misuse of public money during his time as Paris mayor — not considered a corruption offense — and was given a two-year suspended prison sentence.
+The court said Sarkozy is entitled to ask to be detained at home with an electronic bracelet — as is the case for any sentence of two years or less.
+He also received a two-year suspended sentence — which he will not have to serve if he commits no new offense in the next five years.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)